holos-run/holos/doc/md/technical-overview.md

 </Tabs>

 Note the rendered Helm chart resources have consistent project labels.
-The platform team added a constraint to the project so all helm charts are post processed with kustomize to add these common labels.
+The platform team added a constraint to the project so all Helm charts are post processed with Kustomize to add these common labels.
 The platform team accomplishes this by adding a constraint in the project directory.
 This can be seen in [experiment/components.cue](https://github.com/holos-run/bank-of-holos/blob/v0.1.1/examples/tech-overview/projects/experiment/components.cue)